fmExcense/compositeurdigital.github.io/en/slideshow.md

 - Navigation to the previous or followin slide using the `<` and `>` arrows
 - "Go-to" a specific slide using the `Slides` action in the document menu
-- Opening of an attached content
+- Opening of a linked content
 - Annotations
 - Printing